The 10 Best Romantic Comedies On Netflix

 There’s something comforting about a romantic comedy.
 The knowledge that two beautiful people will work through their issues and find a forever kind of love (probably… we don’t normally get a glimpse of what happens after the romantic confession) is a cinematic electric blanket, enveloping its viewers in the warm embrace of meet-cutes and quirky misunderstandings.

 Romantic comedies may offer a world that is nearly as fantastical as ones with dragons or aliens, but like most movies, there is usually a grain of truth.
 Everyone wants to find someone who loves them, warts and all, and while your love story might not have the sheen of perfection that comes with giant apartments and flawless hair, the emotional stakes ring true.
-The next time you’re either looking to cuddle up with your significant other for a movie night or want to swoon over the romantic ideal, check out these romcoms streaming on Netflix.
+When you’re either looking to cuddle up with your significant other for Valentine’s Day or want to swoon over the romantic ideal, check out these romcoms streaming on Netflix.
 You just might find a new favorite.

 Related: The 20 Best Comedies On Netflix Right Now, Ranked